 Montgomery, Alabama 36104

 Compare Western States Med.
 Ctr. v.
 Shalala, 238 F.3d 1090 (9th Cir.
 2001) with Medical Ctr.
 Pharm. v.
 Mukasey, 536 F.3d 383 (5th Cir.
 2008).
 The CPG set forth a non-exhaustive list of factors that FDA considered in determining whether to take enforcement action when the scope and nature of a pharmacy's activities raised concerns.
 This CPG has been withdrawn in light of new legislation.
 See below.
 See 21 U.S.C. § 353a(a) (granting compounded drugs statutory exemptions if, among other things, “the drug product is compounded for an identified individual patient based on the . . . receipt of a valid prescription order or a notation, approved by the prescribing practitioner, on the prescription order that a compounded product is necessary for the identified patient . . . .”); CPG at 2 (“FDA recognizes that pharmacists traditionally have extemporaneously compounded and manipulated reasonable quantities of human drugs upon receipt of a valid prescription for an individually-identified patient from a licensed practitioner.
 This traditional activity is not the subject of this guidance.”).
 Drug Quality and Security Act, Public Law 113-54, 127 Stat.
 587 (Nov.
 27, 2013).
+The CQA contains a number of other provisions, including new exemptions and requirements for compounders seeking to operate as outsourcing facilities.
+A discussion of the CQA and the agency’s plans to implement the new law may be found at http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/PharmacyCompounding/default.htm.
 For example, Section 503A also addresses anticipatory compounding, which includes compounding (not distribution) before receipt of a valid prescription order for an individual patient.
 We are not addressing anticipatory compounding here.
 The specific products made by your firm are drugs within the meaning of Section 201(g) of the Act, [21 U.S.C. § 321(g)] because they are intended for use in the diagnosis, cure, mitigation, treatment, or prevention of diseases.
 Further, they are “new drugs” within the meaning of Section 201(p) of the FDCA [21 U.S.C. § 321(p)] because they are not generally recognized as safe and effective for their labeled uses.